INFO490/assignments/hw6/hw6.markdown

 - read\_more\_census()
 - join\_census()
 - insert\_me()
-- find_\millionaires()
+- find\_millionaires()

 These functions are divided up so that each function can be written in one or two lines at most.
-As the function names suggest, each function corresponds to one SQL operation or a statement.
+As the function names suggest, each function corresponds to one operation or one SQL statement.

 #### Function: read_my_census()